When: Sat, May 26, 3pm-6pm Lecture (dinner provided) $20

 Cost: Individual charges or $75 for 3 day workshop

 Join us for one day or for entire weekend workshop.
-But on Saturday and Sunday be sure to wear work clothes and be prepared to get learn as you work.
-The weekend workshop will cover land planning; how to build the design; irrigation; soil fertility management; composting and vermi-composting; mulching; permaculture lasagna; planting annual and perennial herbs, vegetables, fruit and nut trees; and applied learning with micro fowl (chicks).
+But on Sunday and Monday be sure to wear work clothes and be prepared to learn as you work.
+The weekend workshop will cover land planning; how to build the design; irrigation; soil fertility management; composting and vermi-composting; mulching; permaculture lasagna; planting annual and perennial herbs, vegetables, fruit and nut trees; and orchard slopes.

 This weekend workshop will be led by Dr. Bill Roley, the director of the Permaculture Institute of Southern California.
 Dr. Roley is an applied ecologist, environmental instructor and consultant.
 He also designs strategies to improve sustainable resources for homes, organizations, governments and businesses.
 He heads the Ecological Restoration Certificate Program at Saddleback College and teaches biology at Soka University.